Survival guide 2022

 Volunteering

 To make this event even remotely possible, volunteers are needed in big supply.
-Lucky for you, volunteering is S*E*X*Y, super fun to do and a great way to make new friends! sign up now
+A Burning Man rule of thumb is one burner = one shift.
+Not only is volunteering important, it’s super fun and a great way to make new friends!
+Sign up now!

 Do I need a ticket if I’m volunteering?